balex42/llm_api_concurrency_test/README.md

 ## What it does

-- Generates a list of prompts via LLM using structured JSON output (with a graceful fallback if schema is unsupported)
+- Generates a list of prompts via LLM using structured JSON output (with a graceful fallback if schema is unsupported).
+You can now request up to 500 prompts in one generation batch.
 - Sends one concurrent request per prompt to `/v1/chat/completions` and streams results live
 - Shows per‑request status, prompt snippet, last part of the generated text, tokens/s, and total “tokens” count
 - Right‑click any row to view the full prompt and output in a scrollable modal and copy either to clipboard